The apprenticeship agreement can be entered into at various times during the apprenticeship:

 Cancellation of an apprenticeship agreement

-On expiry of the trial period, the apprenticeship agreement is in principle, as stated above, non-terminable.
+On the expiry of the trial period, the apprenticeship agreement is in principle, as stated above, non-terminable.